 Neutral foods like rice, honey, or lentils build up qi and body fluids as well as harmonize the body.

 There are five flavors used to classify foods in TCM: sweet, pungent, bitter, salty, and sour.
-Each flavor is distinguished by their yin or yang quality, direction of movement, influence on the organ networks, and general functions:
+Each flavor is distinguished by its yin or yang quality, the direction of movement, influence on the organ networks, and general functions:

 Sweet foods are yang in nature, move upward, influence the Spleen and Stomach, tonify, moisten, and build yin.